Henry Dillon, 13th Viscount Dillon: Early life

 Henry Augustus's mother died in 1782 when he was four.
 In 1787 his father remarried to Marie Rogier of Mechelen, who was an actress in Brussels and had been his mistress before he married Henry's mother.
-Henry Augustus had three half-siblings, a brother and two sisters, who were born from his fathers second marriage.
-They are listed in his father's article.
+Henry Augustus had three half-siblings, a brother and two sisters, who were born from his father's second marriage.

 Henry Augustus was brought up by his uncle Constantine Phipps, 2nd Baron Mulgrave.
 In 1794, when Dillon-Lee (i.e. Henry Augustus) was 17, he was made the colonel of a regiment in the newly created Catholic Irish Brigade, an unlikely employment for a Protestant, that was due to his family's military connection to the Irish Brigade.
 This Catholic Irish Brigade lasted four years, being dissolved in 1798.
 On 21 October 1795 Dillon-Lee immatriculated at Christ Church, Oxford.

 In 1799, aged 22, he contested and won a by-election caused by the death of Richard Hopkins MP for Harwich Borough, County Essex.
 This was during the 18th and last parliament of Great Britain, summoned in 1796 to meet at Westminster on 12 July 1796.
 It continued without a general election as the 1st Parliament of the United Kingdom, 1801–1802.
 He sat therefore until 29 June 1802 when parliament was dissolved.

 In the general election of 1802 he was elected for one of the two seats for County Mayo in the House of Commons of the United Kingdom.

 In 1805 he raised a new regiment in Ireland, called the Duke of York's Irish or the 101st Regiment of Foot.
 He owned the regiment and hired out its services to the British army under a letter of service.